rfl-urbaniak/coherence/index.md

 {:toc}

-### Set-up
+### Installing and loading packages

 First, you need to install the relevant R libraries.
-The crucial one is `bnlearn` [by Marco Scutari](https://www.bnlearn.com/about/) (who was also kind enough to include some functionalities when I inquired about them).
+The only tricky package to install is `bnlearn`.
 This is a bit tricky, because some of them have to be installed through BiocManager.
 One way to go is this: